-If you have a processor with HyperThreading, Ultra Fractal will recognize it as a dual processor and split up its calculations accordingly.
-In most cases, this will result in a modest speed improvement.
+If you have a processor with Hyper-Threading, Ultra Fractal will recognize this and split up its calculations accordingly.
+In most cases, this will result in a significant speed improvement.
 Otherwise, you can force Ultra Fractal to use just one processor.

-Open the Options dialog and go to the Fractal tab.
+Open the Preferences dialog and go to the Fractal tab.
 In the Advanced calculation options area, the Minimum number of threads option sets the minimum number of threads that Ultra Fractal will use for a single fractal window.
 If this is set to 1, calculations will not be subdivided.
-Typically, this should be set to the number of processors on your computer.
+Typically, this should be set to the number of processing cores in your computer.

-The Maximum number of threads option limits the number of threads for a fractal window.
-Ultra Fractal uses the minimum number of threads for each layer, subdividing calculations as necessary, until the maximum number of threads is reached.
-This ensures that complex fractals with many layers will not saturate the system by using too many threads.
+The Maximum number of threads option limits the number of threads for a fractal window, making sure that complex fractals will not start an unlimited number of threads.
+By default, this is set to four times the number of processing cores in your computer; but with a maximum of 8 (or the number of processing cores, whichever is larger) to avoid using too many CPU resources.
 If you would like more layers to be calculated simultaneously, you can increase this setting.

 See Also